apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/BROKER LOAD.md

             dfs.ha.namenodes.xxx: Customize the name of a namenode, separated by commas.
 XXX is a custom name in dfs. name services, such as "dfs. ha. namenodes. my_ha" = "my_nn" dfs.namenode.rpc-address.xxx.nn: Specify RPC address information for namenode, where NN denotes the name of the namenode configured in dfs.ha.namenodes.xxxx, such as: "dfs.namenode.rpc-address.my_ha.my_nn"= "host:port" dfs.client.failover.proxy.provider: Specify the provider that client connects to namenode by default: org. apache. hadoop. hdfs. server. namenode. ha.
 Configured Failover ProxyProvider.
+        4. Amazon S3

+            fs.s3a.access.key：AmazonS3的access key
+            fs.s3a.secret.key：AmazonS3的secret key
+            fs.s3a.endpoint：AmazonS3的endpoint
+        5. If using the S3 protocol to directly connect to the remote storage, you need to specify the following attributes

+            (
+                "AWS_ENDPOINT" = "",
+                "AWS_ACCESS_KEY" = "",
+                "AWS_SECRET_KEY"="",
+                "AWS_REGION" = ""
+            )

     4. opt_properties